-Drupal 7 is now due to reach end of life on November 1, 2023, and Drupal 8 already reached end of life on November 2, 2021.
-Drupal has moved the goalposts quite a few times during this process, but the headline is that if you have a Drupal 7 or Drupal 8 website, you need to have a plan.
+Drupal 7 is now due to reach end of life on January 5, 2025, Drupal 8 already reached end of life on November 2, 2021 and Drupal 9 reached end of life on November 9, 2023.
+Drupal has moved the goalposts quite a few times during this process, but the headline is that if you have a Drupal 7, Drupal 8 or Drupal 9 website, you need to have a plan.

 The consequences are potentially serious: your site might not function as expected, you will no longer receive updates, you might become vulnerable to hacking as a result of security holes being exposed, and even your Google listing might suffer as a result of your website being flagged as insecure.

-The web development community was rightly shocked by the lack of backwards compatibility between Drupal 7/8 and 9.
+The web development community was rightly shocked by the lack of backwards compatibility between Drupal version 7/8/9 and 10.
 This isn’t an issue with WordPress sites and, coupled with the fact that they tend to be easier and much less expensive to maintain, the business case for moving your Drupal website to WordPress is clear: you won’t need to worry about rebuilding your site every time they decide to release an update.

 WordPress has become the dominant CMS system compared to Drupal for good reason.
 It is backward compatible, it is less complicated to run and it is easier to use.
 Making the decision to move your Drupal site to WordPress now will save you money, time and headaches.